wireservice/csvkit/docs/scripts/in2csv.rst

     optional arguments:
-      -h, --help            show this help message and exit -f FILETYPE, --format FILETYPE
+      -h, --help            show this help message and exit -f {csv,dbf,fixed,geojson,json,ndjson,xls,xlsx}, --format {csv,dbf,fixed,geojson,json,ndjson,xls,xlsx}
                             The format of the input file.
 If not specified will be inferred from the file type.
-Supported formats: csv, dbf, fixed, geojson, json, ndjson, xls, xlsx.
       -s SCHEMA, --schema SCHEMA
                             Specify a CSV-formatted schema file for converting fixed-width files.
-See documentation for details.
+See web documentation.
-      -k KEY, --key KEY     Specify a top-level key to use look within for a list of objects to be converted when processing JSON.
+      -k KEY, --key KEY     Specify a top-level key to look within for a list of objects to be converted when processing JSON.
       -n, --names           Display sheet names from the input Excel file.
       --sheet SHEET         The name of the Excel sheet to operate on.
       --write-sheets WRITE_SHEETS
                             The names of the Excel sheets to write to files, or "-" to write all sheets.
+      --encoding-xls ENCODING_XLS
+                            Specify the encoding of the input XLS file.
       -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
                             Limit CSV dialect sniffing to the specified number of bytes.
-Specify "0" to disable sniffing entirely.
+Specify "0" to disable sniffing.
       -I, --no-inference    Disable type inference (and --locale, --date-format, --datetime-format) when parsing CSV input.